Hallucinations and Delusions in PD

 Published by Alzheimer’s Association

-This web page has two sections; one on understanding hallucinations and the other on coping strategies.
-Links within the text take you to pages which explain brain function and changes, non-drug approaches to behavior management and medications for behavioral symptoms.
+This web page has two sections, one on understanding hallucinations and the other on coping strategies.
+Linked pages explain brain function and changes, non-drug approaches to behavior management and medications for behavioral symptoms.

 Hallucinations and Delusions in Parkinson's